Finding Safe Spaces

 One Small Step

 One Small Step was a project we ran in 2013.
-Its aim was to make it easier for volunteers to help isolated older LGBT+ people with small day-to-day tasks, like shopping or walking the dog.
+Its aim was to make it easier for volunteers to help isolated older LGBTQ+ people with small day-to-day tasks, like shopping or walking the dog.

 At the same time, we also recognised that volunteers might not be able to either volunteer at the same time every week, or be able to provide a set number of volunteering hours every week.
 We wanted the project to fit into their volunteering availability, rather than setting up prescriptive terms and conditions of engagement.

-Although the final sample size was small, it was evident that the scheme worked: those older LGBT+ clients who were reluctant to attend hospital or GP appointments, for example, were more likely to go if they were accompanied by a volunteer.
+Although the final sample size was small, it was evident that the scheme worked: those older LGBTQ+ clients who were reluctant to attend hospital or GP appointments, for example, were more likely to go if they were accompanied by a volunteer.
 As well as improving health and wellbeing, it also reduced isolation and loneliness, and increased socialisation.

 We were unable to continue with the project because of funding, but would welcome the opportunity to speak with potential partners about building from our experiences and developing the initiative further.